|

 VICTORIA'S DECLARATION OF LOVE MADE NO

 SENSE.
-In a sense Victoria
+Victoria

 did me a favor with her Husband List.
 Everyone says that Love does not have to

-make sense, but I disagree.
+make sense, but I disagreed.
 In my

-book, Love has to make sense.
-After
+book, temporary Love does not have to make sense,

 reviewing the Husband List, I could not fathom a

-single reason why Victoria would prefer me
+single valid LONG TERM reason why Victoria would prefer me

 over Michael.
-Okay, maybe Michael
+Okay, maybe she was just

 did something bad.
 Cheating?